Cory Monteith: Philanthropy

 Monteith was involved in a charitable organization called Project Limelight, a nonprofit performing arts group for children in the Vancouver Downtown Eastside area.
-He was also an ambassador for Virgin Unite, which changes how businesses and governments run and interact, and unites people and entrepreneurship to improve people's lives, and was also involved in Chrysalis, which helps homeless people and those living in low-income households maintain employment.
+He was an ambassador for Virgin Unite, which changes how businesses and governments run and interact, and unites people and entrepreneurship to improve people's lives.
+He was also involved in Chrysalis, which helps homeless people and those living in low-income households maintain employment.

-Monteith was also a strong supporter of LGBT rights and contributed to different organizations of its kind, including the youth-support organization The Trevor Project.
+Monteith was a strong supporter of LGBT rights and contributed to different organizations of its kind, including the youth-support organization The Trevor Project.
 Monteith furthermore collaborated with the organization Straight But Not Narrow to promote respect and encouragement from young straight people to their gay counterparts.

-Death
+Death, funeral and commemorations

 On July 13, 2013, Monteith was found dead in his room at the Fairmont Pacific Rim hotel in Vancouver.
 He was 31 years old.
 Monteith was scheduled to check out that day following a seven-night stay, but when he failed to do so, hotel staff entered his room around noon and found his body.
 The Vancouver Police Department stated that the cause of death was not immediately apparent, but ruled out foul play.
 An autopsy was completed by the British Columbia Coroners Service on July 15.
 The preliminary autopsy report stated that Monteith died from "a mixed drug toxicity" consisting of heroin and alcohol and that his death appeared to have been accidental.
 The final report, released by the British Columbia Coroners Service on October 2, 2013, confirmed these findings.
 It noted that Monteith also had codeine and morphine in his system at the time of his death, and that he was found with drug paraphernalia that included a spoon with drug residue and a used hypodermic needle, as well as two empty bottles of champagne.
 The coroner wrote that Monteith had experienced intermittent periods of drug abuse and abstinence throughout his life, and that "after a period of cessation from opioid drug use, a previously tolerated drug concentration level may become toxic and fatal."
-His stay in rehab only months before his death, and his attempt to stay off drugs resulted in his lowered tolerance to the drug.
+His stay in rehab only months before his death and his attempt to stay off drugs resulted in his lowered tolerance to the drug.